What is a DAF?

 DAF sponsors usually have a minimum required contribution to open an account.

-DAFs can only send out grants to qualified charities, churches or field workers
+DAFs can only send out grants to qualified charitable organizations.

-DAF sponsors share the costs of running the organization amongst the people and organizations that use it through assessments on balances and activity
+DAF sponsors share the costs of running the organization.

 By law, a payout requirement is not mandatory for DAFs but DAF sponsors may apply minimum account activity guidelines.